opencoweb/coweb/docs/java/bots.rst

 Service bots
 ------------

-A Java :term:`service bot` implements the informal :class:`org.coweb.bots.Bot` interface to receive data from users in a coweb session.
+A transport-agnostic Java :term:`service bot` implements the informal :class:`org.coweb.bots.Bot` interface to receive data from users in a coweb session.
 The bot uses a :class:`org.coweb.bots.Proxy` implementation to send data back to a coweb session.
-The bot configuration determines what transport it uses to communicate with a coweb server.
+The bot configuration determines what transport the server uses to communicate with the bot.

 A Java bot must meet these criteria: